 What Type of Lifestyle Suits Washington Park?

-Wash Park is a friendly, laid back community where residents embrace the classic Colorado outdoor lifestyle with activities like picnics and barbecues in the park, running clubs and volleyball leagues, shopping and dining on South Gaylord Street and sipping beers on sunny patios.
+Wash Park Realtors praise this area as having a friendly, laid back community where residents embrace the classic Colorado outdoor lifestyle with activities like picnics and barbecues in the park, running clubs and volleyball leagues, shopping and dining on South Gaylord Street and sipping beers on sunny patios.
 Most local establishments and events are kid, dog and flip-flop friendly to support an unpretentious and welcoming atmosphere.
 A shared love for the outdoors, good food and great company creates happy neighborhood relationships and a tight-knit community.

 Bars and Restaurants in Wash Park Denver